 Please refer to my workshop terms and conditions on this site prior to booking as they form the basis of our contract together.

 This is a specialist workshop designed to give participants the maximum opportunity to see and photograph daylight otters and kingfishers.
-The cost for the day is £140 and there will be no more than six participants at each workshop.
+The cost for session which is 4 hours long is £160 and there will be no more than six participants at each workshop.
 This gives everyone the chance for plenty of time with me and limits the impact on the riverbank that larger groups can bring with them.